 See also: Direct Payments Procedure.

-The duty to provide aftercare services exists until both the local authority and the Clinical Commissioning Group are satisfied that the young person no longer requires them, for example where their mental health has improved to the point where they no longer need after-care services.
+The duty to provide aftercare services exists until both the local authority and the ICB are satisfied that the young person no longer requires them, for example where their mental health has improved to the point where they no longer need after-care services.